 TA65 - this is telomerase that helps keep my telomeres longer

-NMN - this is a precursor of NAD which helps mitochondrial function
+NR and NMN - this is a precursor of NAD which helps mitochondrial function

 N-Acetyl Cysteine- this is a precursor of glutathione, also important for cell energy production